AnilSagar2288/Note_Application_Mern/README.md

 # Installation Process

 1. npm i
-2. cd .\frontend\
+2. cd .\client\
-3. npm i                          // this one is for frontend node_module
+3. npm i                          // this one is for client node_module
 4. npm run dev